Defining Application

 Instance Configuration

-Example: Same weather application showing different cities on different displays.
+Example: The same weather application displays different cities on different screens.

 Application Types